Dynamical Dark Energy and the Unresolved Hubble Tension: Multi-model Constraints from DESI 2025 and Other Probes: Cosmological Constraints and Model Comparison

 Collectively, high-redshift CMB data favor a phantom phase, while low-redshift BAO and SNIa measurements drive constraints toward quintessence.
 This tension suggests either complex dark energy dynamics or residual systematics.
 The evidence for temporal evolution across multiple models strongly indicates dynamical dark energy.

 Our parameter estimates for the $w$CDM, $w_0w_a$CDM, and $\phi$CDM models---derived from the CMB+lensing+BAO+SNIa combination---are quantitatively consistent (within 68\% CL) with recent analyses employing similar data compilations \citep{2024PhRvD.110b3506P, 2025IJMPD..3450058P, 2025arXiv250925812P}.
 Those studies used a ``P18+lensing+non-CMB'' dataset, comprising \textit{Planck} 2018 CMB data, \textit{Planck} lensing, and an earlier set of BAO, SNIa, and growth factor measurements, but did not include the ACT DR6 lensing or DESI DR2 BAO data incorporated here.
 The narrower uncertainties in our constraints demonstrate the enhanced precision gained from these newer datasets.
 Critically, the qualitative agreement between our results and earlier work reinforces the robustness of the evidence for dynamical dark energy evolution, indicating that this finding is not driven by any single dataset.
+The coherent trend for a redshift-dependent $w(z)$ across multiple models, driven by the tension between early- and late-universe probes, provides intriguing \textit{hints} for dynamical dark energy, although Bayesian model comparison does not yet favor these extensions decisively over the $\Lambda$CDM paradigm.